 Use cough medicine for children age 6 or older only if advised by your child’s doctor.

 Teach children to wash their hands often.
 This includes before eating and after using the bathroom, playing with animals, or coughing or sneezing.
 Carry an alcohol-based hand gel containing at least 60% alcohol.
 This is for times when soap and water aren’t available.

 Remind children not to touch their eyes, nose, and mouth.

 Use warm water and plenty of soap.
 Work up a good lather.

 Clean the whole hand, under the nails, between the fingers, and up the wrists.

-Wash for at least 10–15 seconds (as long as it takes to say the alphabet or sing “Happy Birthday”).
-Don’t just wipe—scrub well.
+Wash for at least 10–15 seconds.
+This is about as long as it takes to say the alphabet or sing “Happy Birthday.”
+Don’t just wash—scrub well.

 Rinse well.
 Let the water run down the fingers, not up the wrists.

 In a public restroom, use a paper towel to turn off the faucet and open the door.